smalorni/max-woodfired-pizza/README.md

 ## Features:
 * Mobile responsive
 * Mobile drop-down nav bar opens and closes
+* Google map included

 ## Purpose of Project:
-To develop a functional website that can be view on a mobile or desktop device.
+To develop a functional website that can be viewed on a mobile or desktop device.
 Practice CSS more in depth including animation.

 ## Contributing
-Thank you to James Scott - Contributed assistance with solving technical issues when arise.
+Thank you to James Scott - Contributed assistance with solving technical issues.

 https://github.com/jsa-codes